Jesus in Christianity: Christ, Logos and Son of God

 In Christology, the concept that Christ is the Logos (i.e., "The Word") has been important in establishing the doctrine of the divinity of Christ and his position as God the Son in the Trinity as set forth in the Chalcedonian Creed.
 This derives from the opening of the Gospel of John, commonly translated into English as: "In the beginning was the Word, and the Word was with God, and the Word was God." λόγος in the original Koine Greek is translated as Word and in theological discourse, this is often left in its English transliterated form, Logos.

 The pre-existence of Christ refers to the existence of Christ before his incarnation as Jesus.
 One of the relevant New Testament passages is John 1:1-18 where, in the Trinitarian view, Christ is identified with a pre-existent divine hypostasis called the Logos or Word.
 This doctrine is reiterated in John 17:5 when Jesus refers to the glory which he had with the Father "before the world was" during the Farewell Discourse. also refers to the Father loving Jesus "before the foundation of the world".
 Nontrinitarian views about the pre-existence of Christ vary, with some rejecting it and others accepting it.

 Following the Apostolic Age, from the 2nd century forward, several controversies developed about how the human and divine are related within the person of Jesus.
 Eventually in 451, the concept of a hypostatic union was stated at the Council of Chalcedon, namely that Jesus is both fully divine and fully human.
-However, differences among Christian denominations continued thereafter, with some rejecting the hypostatic union in favor of monophysitism.
+However, differences among Christian denominations continued thereafter, with some rejecting the hypostatic union in favour of monophysitism.